cacayan2/classifier-DoS-project/adr/adr_document.md

 # 8. Data Preprocessing
 ## 8.1 Context and Technology Choice
+The goal of this preprocessing stage is to make sure that all features are clean, numeric, consistent, and standardized before training.
+The original dataset contains mixed formats, outliers, and issues with scale - common in this type of network traffic dataset.
+A structured preprocessing pipeline was therefore warranted.

+The preprocessing pipeline includes two stages - one performed prior to training, the other performed prior to deployment.
+In the training preprocessing implemented in the ETL and EDA notebooks, cleaning steps included standardizing feature names, removing non-numeric artifacts, verifying correct number of features, validating label categories, and producing a binary label.
+Final feature scaling statistics were computed from this trained cleaned dataset.
+In terms of deployment, this was implemented in the script `deployment/preprocessing.py` using the same steps.
+The main difference is that this process is largely codified in the `/data/final_features.json` file.
+At inference time, the system validates incoming samples, ensures they contain all required features, enforces numeric types, applies transformations, and arranges values in the correct order expected by the model.

+This approach follows the principle that preprocessing pipelines should be consistent between training and production environments to prevent "training-serving skew" (Zaharia et al., 2018).
+All transformations under this paradigm are deterministic and reproducible.

+All preprocessing logic required has been documented in the ETL and EDA notebooks.
+The deployment-time preprocessing pipeline has been fully implemented in `deployment/preprocessing.py` and validated using edge-cases in `notebooks/06_deployment_tests.ipynb`.

 ## 8.2 Justifications
+A few motivations guided the design of this preprocessing pipeline:

+1. **Consistency and Reproducibility**
+One of the big caveats in network intrusion datasets is reproducibility across different stages (Sharafaldin et al., 2018).
+By centralizing feature metadata and processing logic in a schema file instead of scattering the process across scripts and notebooks (paritcularly in a large project like this with multiple collaborators), we can prevent issues with feature order, scaling parameters, and input validation.

+2. **Standardization**
+The team decided upon the design of the preprocessing pipeline prior to model evaluation, and it was understood that some of the algorithms tested in this project were not robust against highly variable feature scale.
+Standardizing features improves stability and produces better convergence behavior (Pedregosa et al., 2011).
+Although tree-based models are scale-invariant, adding a scaling step to the preprocessing pipeline keeps the models more interpretable by ensuring consistency without affecting their performance.

+3. **Robust Error Handling**
+Because this project involves cybersecurity, there is a risk of malformed input data.
+This pipeline includes explicit missing feature checks, extra feature checks, data type enforcement, and null type rejection.
+Prior literature emphasizes the use of strict input validation to prevent model misuse (Sommer & Paxson, 2010).

+4. **Separation of Tasks**
+Separating preprocessing from model training and inference allows for a more efficient workflow.
+The team was more or less able to work independently on different parts of the project, assisting in streamlining the development of the project timeline.

 ## 8.3 Status
+**Status**: Accepted
+**Team Members**: Fnu Syed Moosa Aleem "Moosa", Umar Siddiqui, Nafisa Sabir, Emil Cacayan
+**Date**: December 4, 2025

 # 9. Feature Engineering
 ## 9.1 Context and Technology Choice
+In this project, feature engineering refers to the sum set of operations used to prepare raw data (network traffic) into meaningful features that can be used to train machine learning models.
+The CIC-IDS2017 dataset provides a comprehensive set of flow-based features (Sharafaldin et al., 2018), so the team decided not to create new transformations.
+Instead, core feature selection comes from the work done in EDA.
+Highly collinear features were removed since they do not provide unique information for the model.
+In addition, PCA was explored but its performance was not sufficient to justify its inclusion as a dimensionality reduction method.
+Overall, the feature engineering steps included those outlined in the assignment (only columns relevant to the Wednesday attack scenarios, labels outside the assignment scope removed such as Heartbleed), standardizing and rationalizing feature names, creation of the binary target variable (0 = benign traffic, 1 = DoS traffic), validating the presence of numeric only features, and storing the features in a schema.
+The final set of features used for training is provided in the `/data/final_features.json` file.

 ## 9.2 Justifications
+Feature engineering choices were driven by the following considerations:

+1. **Alignment with Best Practices**
+The features in the CIC-IDS2017 dataset were designed to be rich enough for ML analysis without requiring researchers to craft new features (Sharafaldin et al., 2018).
+Just from that literature alone, wedecided to select and refine existing features rather than to generate new ones.

+2. **Interpretability and Reproducibility**
+Consistent naming, numeric types, and adherence to the schema enables the team to reproduce results across environments and submissions.
+This is supported by literature emphasizing the importance of tracking transformations (Zaharia et al., 2018).

+3. **Improving model stability and reducing noise** Cleaning and normalizing features reduces instability and prevents misleading patterns and errors from propogating through the rest of the pipeline.
+This is important in intrusion detection where there is often noisy or badly formed features - these can inflate false positive rates (Sommer & Paxson, 2010).

 ## 9.3 Status
+**Status**: Accepted
+**Team Members**: Fnu Syed Moosa Aleem "Moosa", Umar Siddiqui, Nafisa Sabir, Emil Cacayan
+**Date**: December 4, 2025

 # 10. Processed Data Loading
 ## 10.1 Context and Technology Choice
+Processed data loading refers to the process where cleaned, feature-engineered data is read into memory in preparation for modeling, evaluation, and/or deployment.
+In this project, the processed dataset is stored in `data/cleaned/wednesday_cleaned.csv` and loaded using `pandas` (see [7 Exploratory Data Analysis](#7-exploratory-data-analysis)).
+This tool was selected mainly because it integrates naturally with downstream libraries such as `scikit-learn` and `numpy`.
+It also contains several operations for dealing with missing values, type casting, indexing, and other vectorized operations.
+In addition to loading the cleaned `.csv` file, the pipeline loads the feature schema (`final_features.json` see section [6 Reading Data](#6-reading-data)) into a dictionary for later use.
+The schema is accessed using Python's built-in `json` module and the team implemented loader functions in `deployment/schema_loader.py`.
+This design serves as a contract to prevent inconsistency between training and serving (Zaharia et al., 2019).The processed data loading in this context involves two components: loading the cleaned dataset into a `pandas` dataframe, then loading the feature schema.
+Both components are already integrated into the preprocessing and inference pipelines.
+Future adjustments may include adding further validation warnings or a more robust error handling module, but deliverables satisfy requirements as-is.

 ## 10.2 Justifications
+1. **Ensures Consistency Between Training and Deployment** Loading the dataset and its schema guarantees that models use features in a fixed and validated order.
+The literature mentions this as one of the primary ways to combat "feature drift", a cause of model degradation (Zaharia et al., 2018).

+2. **Reproducibility and Transparency**
+In storing the cleaned dataset in a static file and loading it during modeling, the project aims to provide repeatable analyses.
+Reproducibility is a core requirement in data science and intrusion detection - small differences in feature manipulation can alter results dramatically (Sommer & Paxson, 2010).

+3. **Aligns with IDS Workflows**
+Most research that uses this dataset loads cleaned or preprocessed variants of the dataset using CSV readers (Sharafaldin et al., 2018). `pandas` is the defacto standard that serves this purpose.

+4. **Simplicity While Ensuring Deliverables**
+CSV storage and loading avoid overhead of database engines or complex storage systems, which are unnecessary given the size of the dataset.
+Simply storing the dataset in a static file reduces points of failure while remaining compatible with downstream components of this project.

 ## 10.3 Status
+**Status**: Accepted
+**Team Members**: Fnu Syed Moosa Aleem "Moosa", Umar Siddiqui, Nafisa Sabir, Emil Cacayan
+**Date**: December 4, 2025

 # 11. Model Selection and Training
 ## 11.1 Context and Technology Choice